• Skip to primary navigation

 • Spices - chili powder, dried oregano and Pimenton de la vera (or smoked paprika).

-• Vegetable broth - I use Better Than Bouillon paste made from roasted vegetables.
+• Vegetable broth - Make your own vegetable broth or use Better Than Bouillon paste made from roasted vegetables.

 • Salsa